Suing someone in B.C: from Claim to Trial

 If a settlement is not reached between the parties, they may resort to traditional litigation.
 Should their claim be $100,00 or less, they can use fast-track litigation.

-After reading this article, you can rightly see why deciding whether litigation is the right option for you is best determined with the help of a lawyer and getting the appropriate advice.
+After reading this article, you can read our other related articles The Civil Discovery Process and How to Prepare for an Examination for Discovery.
+By now, you can rightly see why deciding whether litigation is the right option for you is best determined with the help of a lawyer and getting the appropriate advice.
 Give us a call, and we will be pleased to assess the details of your case.
 Ph: 250-381-4040.

 Share This